An easy guide to non-commodity costs & the energy triad period

 The BSUoS charge helps to recover the day-to-day costs of operating the transmission systems.

 Generators and suppliers are liable for these charges, which are calculated daily as a flat tariff for all users.
-A monthly forecast is provided to all, however, the BSUoS charge will depend on the balancing actions that have to be taken daily, so the prices you’ll see on your bill can fluctuate.
+A monthly forecast is provided to all, but the BSUoS charge will depend on the balancing actions that have to be taken daily, so the prices you’ll see on your bill can fluctuate.

 Capacity Market (CM)